 - Engineering applications of multimodal affect (e.g., robotics, social engineering, domain inspired hardware / sensing technologies, etc.)

 - Privacy and security

 - Institutionalized bias

 - Trustworthy applications of affective computing

 - Equal access to ethical applications of affective computing (e.g. medical applications inaccessible due to wealth inequality)

 Workshop candidates are invited to submit papers up to 4 pages plus one for references in the ACII format.
 Submissions to AMAR 2021 should have no substantial overlap with any other paper submitted to ACII2021 or already published.
-All persons who have made any substantial contribution to the work should be listed as authors, and all listed authors should have made some substantial contribution to the work.
+All persons who have made any substantial contribution to the work should be listed as authors (in the accepted version), and all listed authors should have made some substantial contribution to the work.
 Papers presented at AMAR 2021 will appear in the IEEE Xplore digital library.
 Papers should follow the ACII conference format (anonymous).
-The paper submission portal will be provided soon.

 How to Submit:

 Paper submissions will be handled using EasyChair.
 Select the "ACII 2021 Workshop - Applied Multimodal Affect Recognition" track.
 The reviewing process will be double blind.
 Authors should remove author and institutional identities from the title and header areas of the paper.
 There should also be no acknowledgments.
 Authors can leave citations to their previous work unanonymized so that reviewers can ensure that all previous research has been taken into account.
 However, they should cite their own work in the third person (e.g., " found that…").
 At least one author of each accepted paper will be required to attend the workshop to present their work.